pmbanugo/tina/README_next.md

 *   🚫 **No Garbage Collection.** Memory is managed via typed arenas and Shard-owned pools.
 No GC pauses, no manual `free()`.
 Lifetimes are structurally guaranteed.
 *   🚫 **No `async` / `await`.** Colored functions fragment ecosystems.
 Tina uses a cooperative user-space scheduler.
 Handlers are standard functions that return `Effect` values.
 *   🚫 **No Mutexes.
 Shared-Nothing.** Tina runs thread-per-core.
 Isolates never share memory.
-All cross-core communication uses lock-free SPSC ring buffers.
+All cross-core communication uses lock-free ring buffers (mailboxes).
 *   🚫 **No Hidden Allocations.** All memory is sized and pre-allocated at startup via a static boot spec.
 If your workload exceeds capacity, Tina sheds load predictably rather than OOM-crashing.
 *   ✅ **100% Deterministic Simulation.** The clock, network, and I/O are abstracted behind the scheduler.
 Tina supports TigerBeetle-style Deterministic Simulation Testing. *Same seed + same config = same execution, every time.*